AdobeDocs/commerce-frontend-core/src/pages/ui-components/bookmarks.md

 ## Examples

-### Integrate Bookmarks component with Listing component
+### Integration

-This is an example of how the Bookmarks component integrates with the [Listing](listing-grid.md) component:
+This is an example of how to integrate the Bookmarks component with the [Listing](listing-grid.md) component:

 ```xml
 <listing>